Energy Mustering

 • People will ask, “What are you waiting for?” and you will not have an answer

-BONUS TIP: Put on socks.
+PRO TIP: Put on socks.
 That’s it.
 That’s the whole step.
 It doesn’t lead to anything, but it feels like it might.
+To achieve peak chaos, sneeze.

 Difficulty Level: Moderate to High.
 Requires summoning motivation without the aid of caffeine, panic, or external deadlines.
 Often fails at the exact moment it is most needed.